 - Blood Knot – I use this knot when attaching a leader to my braided line.

-- I use a Polymer Knot for all lure tie applications when available, creating two points of pressure at the tie.
+- Polymer Knot for all lure tie applications when available, creating two points of pressure at the tie.
 Make sure line does not cross each other at lure.

-- I use a Blood Knot to tie braided line to flouro for applications like spinning reels when you want braided main line, but other to tie to bait.
+- Blood Knot to tie braided line to flouro for applications like spinning reels when you want braided main line, but other to tie to bait.

 For main lines and leaders I use three knots: